 The Oppo Find X2 Pro has low contrast and low brightness indoors:

 Outdoors, the Oppo’s readability is low due to contrast loss:

 The Find X2 Pro came in on the low side in the readability vs. ambient light sub-category, in part because its automatic increase in brightness was too quick and not sufficient to compensate for the loss of contrast, making it essentially unreadability in bright outdoor conditions.
 Further, its relatively low sub-score for gamma (which affects dark areas in particular) was particularly impacted by its performance in DXOMARK’s perceptual tests, with our experts finding the overall appearance unnatural-looking.
 (Click on any of the device names in the graph below to select or deselect them so you can see their individual results and/or compare one or more at a time as you wish.)

 Another area in which the Oppo did not do well in our objective and perceptual tests was for uniformity.
-Along with some problems with burn-in, its slope falls too rapidly when reaching low gray levels, and the display shows a gradient in brightness uniformity — it’s brighter in the center of the screen and darker along the perimeters.
-As shown in the cropped photo below, there are noticeable gradient stripes that appear to emanate from the left-corner notch.
+The device is not very uniform at low gray levels, and the display shows a gradient — it’s brighter in the center of the screen and darker along the edges.

 When viewed at an angle, the Find X2 Pro’s brightness losses are uneven, as you can see in the chart below, which reduced its score in this category.
 However, its contrast loss was nonetheless acceptable, with the Oppo doing well overall in our perceptual angle tests; by contrast, the iPhone did very poorly.
 (Click on any of the device names in the graph below to select or deselect them so you can see their individual results and/or compare one or more at a time as you wish.)